AzureAdvocateBit/introtoprogramminglearn/webdev101-introprog/includes/10-documentation.md

 - Mozilla Developer Network
 - Frontend Masters

+> [!TIP]
-Do some research: Now that you know the basics of a web developer's environment, compare and contrast it with a web designer's environment.
+> Do some research: Now that you know the basics of a web developer's environment, compare and contrast it with a web designer's environment.